CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Exceptions/handle-workspace-exception/handle-workspace-exception-block.md

 ### Handle and save the Exception

-This example will handle any unhandled exception within the Flow; saving the exception to a variable, so the flow execution can use it to make decisions or take further action.
+This example will handle any unhandled exception within the block's workspace; saving the exception to a variable, so the flow execution can use it to make decisions or take further action.

 #### Properties